Informed No. 2.0

 to our VEs.

-seeking a license to operate an amateur station should demonstrate theoretical (i.e., hypothetical, academic, notional, imaginary,
+any person seeking a license to operate an amateur station should demonstrate theoretical (i.e., hypothetical, academic, notional,

-conjectural, speculative, abstract) knowledge of: Radio Regulations (international, domestic); Methods of radio communication
+imaginary, conjectural, speculative, abstract) knowledge of: Radio Regulations (international, domestic); Methods of radio

-(radiotelephony, radio telegraphy, data and image); Radio system theory (transmitters, receivers, antennas and propagation,
+communication (radiotelephony, radio telegraphy, data and image); Radio system theory (transmitters, receivers, antennas and

-measurements); Radio emission safety, Electromagnetic compatibility; and Avoidance and resolution of radio frequency interference.
+propagation, measurements); Radio emission safety, Electromagnetic compatibility; and Avoidance and resolution of radio frequency